alxblzd/alxblzd.github.io/_posts/2025-10-24-wiki-wireguard-vpn copy.md

 ## What is WireGuard?

-WireGuard is a modern, fast, and secure VPN protocol they say, designed to be simpler and more efficient than traditional VPN solutions like IPsec and OpenVPN.
+WireGuard is the VPN I reach for when I want something boring and reliable.
+It’s a small, modern protocol that keeps the config simple and stays out of the way.

 - Designed by Jason A. Donenfeld
-- Merged into the Linux kernel 5.6 (March 2020)
+- In the Linux kernel since 5.6 (March 2020)
-- Available for Linux, Windows, macOS, BSD, iOS, and Android
+- Available on Linux, Windows, macOS, BSD, iOS, and Android
-- Significantly smaller codebase compared to OpenVPN and IPsec (~4,000 lines of code)

-## Key Features
+### Why it’s nice

-### Performance
+#### Performance
-- Extremely fast due to minimal overhead and efficient cryptography
-- Runs in kernel space on Linux for optimal performance
-- 3-5x throughput improvements over OpenVPN in identical hardware configurations
-- Low latency and high throughput
+Low overhead, Kernel‑space on Linux, Usually faster than OpenVPN on the same box

-### Security
+#### Security
-- No cipher suite negotiation - prevents downgrade attacks
-- Smaller attack surface due to minimal codebase
-- Silent protocol - doesn't respond to unauthenticated packets (prevents enumeration attacks)
+Fixed crypto set, Small attack surface, Silent to unauthenticated packets

-### Simplicity
+#### Simplicity
-- Easy to audit due to small codebase
-- Stateless by design - roams seamlessly between networks
-- Negligible maintenance overhead
+Small config files yay!, Roams between networks, Easy to operate

 ## Cryptography

-WireGuard uses a fixed set of modern cryptographic protocols:
+WireGuard ships with a fixed crypto suite:

 - **ChaCha20** for symmetric encryption
 - **Poly1305** for authentication
 - **Curve25519** for key exchange (ECDH)
-- **BLAKE2s** for hashing
-- **SipHash24** for hashtable keys
-- **HKDF** for key derivation

-> No algorithm negotiation means no complexity and no vulnerabilities from weak configurations.
-However, this also means you're stuck with ChaCha20-Poly1305 whether you like it or not.

-## How WireGuard Works
+## How it works

 ### Key Concepts

 #### Cryptokey Routing
-WireGuard associates public keys with allowed IP addresses.
-Each peer has a public key, and traffic is routed based on cryptographic identity rather than traditional routing tables.
-The cryptokey routing table is implemented as a hash table - with thousands of peers, you may hit collision overhead.

-**Critical insight**: AllowedIPs isn't just an ACL, it's your routing table.
-Each peer gets exactly one IP.
-No overlap.
-No ambiguity.
-This constraint forces clean network design.
+Keys map to AllowedIPs.
+That list is both your ACL and your routing table.
+Keep it clean and non‑overlapping.

 #### Interface-Based
-WireGuard creates a virtual network interface (like `wg0`) that behaves like a regular network interface.
-Traffic sent through this interface is encrypted and routed to peers.
-Unlike OpenVPN's dependency on tun/tap devices, WireGuard's interface model plays nicely with container networking.
+You get a normal interface (`wg0`).
+Send traffic to it, WireGuard handles the rest.
+Works well with containers.

 #### Peer-to-Peer
-Each WireGuard installation can be both client and server.
-The distinction is mainly in configuration - one peer typically has a static endpoint while others connect to it.
+Everything is a peer.
+“Server” just means the peer with a stable endpoint.

 ### Connection Process

-1. **Key Exchange**: Uses Noise protocol framework for handshake
+1. Handshake (Noise framework)
-2. **Authentication**: Mutual authentication using public/private key pairs
+2. Mutual auth with key pairs
-3. **Encryption**: All traffic encrypted with session keys
-4. **Roaming**: Automatically adapts to IP address changes (typically in under 3 seconds)
+3. Encrypted tunnel
+4. Roaming just works
-5. **Keep-alive**: Optional persistent keepalives for NAT traversal
+5. Optional keepalive for NAT

 ## Installation